apache/spark/dev/README_RELEASE_AIRFLOW.md

 ## Prepare PyPI convenience "snapshot" packages

-At this point we have the artefact that we vote on, but as a convenience to developers we also want to publish "snapshots" of the RC builds to PyPI for installing via pip.
-Also those packages are used to build the production docker image in DockerHub, so we need to upload the packages before we push the tag to GitHub.
-Pushing the tag to GitHub automatically triggers image building in DockerHub.
+At this point we have the artefact that we vote on, but as a convenience to developers we also want to publish "snapshots" of the RC builds to PyPI for installing via pip:

 To do this we need to